 Most advertisers don't allow to make ads about weapons.
 You can make a page post about it, but don't create ads.

 I tried myself to dropship a carabiner with a knife.
 A great product for hikers and I loved it myself.
 I sold a couple of thousands carabiner, but then facebook shut down my ads, and I was suddenly without a winning product.
 Was fun as long it lasted, but not a business for the long run.

-I’d you want to have a business for the long run, don’t break Facebook’s rules regarding weapons.
-Knives is weapons, even if it’s a short one made for hiking and outdoor life.
+I'd you want to have a business for the long run, don't break Facebook's rules regarding weapons.
+Knives are weapons, even if it's a short one made for hiking and outdoor life.